Lake Huron

-The Huronian glaciation was named from evidence collected from Lake Huron region.
+Hydrologically, Lake Huron comprises the eastern portion of Lake Michigan–Huron, having the same surface elevation as Lake Michigan, to which it is connected by the 5 mi, 20 fathom Straits of Mackinac.
+Combined, Lake Michigan–Huron is the largest freshwater lake by area in the world.
+The Huronian glaciation was named from evidence collected from the Lake Huron region.
 The northern parts of the lake include the North Channel and Georgian Bay.
 Saginaw Bay is located in the southwest corner of the lake.
-The main inlet is the St. Marys River, and the main outlet is the St. Clair River.
+The main inlet is the St. Marys River from Lake Superior, and the main outlet is through the St. Clair River toward Lake Erie.
+Lake Huron has a fairly large drainage basin covering parts of Michigan and Ontario.
+Water flows through Lake Huron faster than the other Great Lakes with a retention time of only 22 years.

 Geography

 By surface area, Lake Huron is the second-largest of the Great Lakes, with a surface area of 23007 mi2—of which 9103 mi2 lies in Michigan and 13904 mi2 lies in Ontario—making it the third-largest fresh water lake on Earth (or the fourth-largest lake, if the Caspian Sea is counted as a lake).
 By volume however, Lake Huron is only the third largest of the Great Lakes, being surpassed by Lake Michigan and Lake Superior.
 When measured at the low water datum, the lake contains a volume of 850 mi3 and a shoreline length (including islands) of 3827 mi.

 The surface of Lake Huron is 577 ft above sea level.
-The lake's average depth is 32 fathoms 3 feet (195 ft), while the maximum depth is 125 fathom.
+The lake's average depth is 32 fathoms 3 feet (195 ft), while the maximum recorded (by sonar) depth is 125 fathom.
 It has a length of 206 smi and a greatest breadth of 183 smi.
 A large bay that protrudes northeast from Lake Huron into Ontario, Canada, is called Georgian Bay.
 A notable feature of the lake is Manitoulin Island, which separates the North Channel and Georgian Bay from Lake Huron's main body of water.
 It is the world's largest lake island.
 A smaller bay that protrudes southwest from Lake Huron into Michigan is called Saginaw Bay.

 Cities with over 10,000 people on Lake Huron include Sarnia, the largest city on Lake Huron, and Saugeen Shores in Canada and Bay City, Port Huron, and Alpena in the United States.
 Major centres on Georgian Bay include Owen Sound, Wasaga Beach, Collingwood, Midland, Penetanguishene, Port Severn and Parry Sound.